Some parents have protested schools' yoga programs

 Teaching breathing as fundamental to well-being

 Everyone agrees that breathing is fundamental to life.
 No breathing, no living.
 However, how to breathe to the best of our ability is rarely, if ever, taught to any of us, despite the fact that, through exposure to illness or stress, most of us develop less-than-optimal breathing patterns that can adversely affect our overall well-being.
-How we breathe not only affects our movement and posture
+How we breathe not only affects our movement and posture, it is crucial to our ability to manage stress.

 When I work with pro athletes on breathing and they quickly realize the significant benefits, their first response is usually to ask, “Why didn’t anyone teach me this sooner?!”
 I understand their frustration.
 That’s why I’ve developed the following exercises to teach children the basics of breathing biomechanics and how to leverage their breathing during times of stress.